 - Smart Responsive Design Patterns, Or When Off-Canvas Isn't Good Enough – Smashing Magazine

 - Design patterns often have a bad reputation.
 They are often considered to be quick, lazy, off-the-shelf solutions that are applied blindly without consideration of the context of a problem.
 Solutions such as the almighty off-canvas navigation, the floating label pattern or carousels for featured products are some of the prominent ones.
 This article isn’t about these patterns, though.
 This article features some of the slightly more obscure design patterns, such as responsive car-builder interfaces, mega dropdown navigation, content grids, maps and charts, as well as responsive art direction.
-Please note that this article isn’t technical; it explores interesting UX patterns out in the wild, rather than code samples.
-Beware: You will not be able to unsee what you are about to see, and that’s probably a good thing.

 Understanding media queries and when to use them is key to making a proper responsive site.
 Here are some media query specific sites that I found particularily helpful in understanding media queries.